uciccnl/lab/_members/6_nadkarni.md

 After graduating, he chose to further explore his passions and interests in research.
 He’s interested in learning more about how decision making is effected by age, and the conditions of learning and decision-making across ones lifespan that could be improved.

-Outside the lab, Mohit enjoys reading running, chess, and yelping!
+Outside the lab, Mohit enjoys reading running, chess, and yelping!"
 ---